Key Steps in Long Distance Caregiving

 • Fostering open communication among the people involved in providing care should be an ongoing goal.
 Though it can seem time-consuming and frustrating, this ultimately reduces stress and anxiety and brings everyone involved closer together.

+Don’t rush.
 Take time to research and ask questions before making decisions.

-Cancer treatment decisions are stressful, important and numerous.
+Cancer treatment decisions are stressful, important, and numerous.
 For example, with breast cancer, early decisions must be made about a lumpectomy (removing a part of the breast) versus a mastectomy (removing the entire breast); breast reconstruction; and/or having chemotherapy, radiation, or targeted therapy.

 • Utilize an oncology social worker at the cancer center or affiliated with the oncologist.
 They offer a wealth of information and can answer many logistical and financial questions.

-Listen — and seek help when you need it
+Listen — and seek help when you need it.
 You do not need to have the answers or fix all the problems.

-Sometimes just “being there” is important, whether over the phone or in person.
+Sometimes just being there is important, whether over the phone or in person.
 Cancer creates an emotional roller coaster.
 You and your loved one will find yourselves worrying about big things (survival and mortality) and little things (meal planning).
-You will likely find it hard to focus on work, household responsibilities and other demands, yet those pressures continue.
-At various points in our eBook we comment on ways to manage the emotional distress that cancer can cause — for both you and your loved one.
-Some excellent resources include support groups (for both the person with cancer and/or caregivers), counseling, journaling, online bulletin boards, and relaxation techniques.
+You will likely find it hard to focus on work, household responsibilities, and other demands, yet those pressures continue.